liquid4teur/Ansible/README.md

 ### The tasks

-The action ansible takes on target hosts are called tasks.
-Tasks are a descriptive bit of YAML code that developers write to provide just enough data and controls for Ansible to be able to complete the desired action.
+The action ansible takes on target hosts are called tasks and are written into a playbook file.
+Tasks are a descriptive bit of YAML code that developers write to provide just enough data and controls for Ansible to be able to complete the desired action with a provided inventory (hosts).

 Data can be considered arguments to an executable script such as: